LelsersLasers/Notes/English/Iliad/Reading Questions.md

 I think at this point in the war, after participating for 9 years, the Greeks take him being there into their calculations.
 (Though it also is unfair that he has to fight, as he owes nothing to Agamemnon.)

+# Iliad 11-13 - reading questions 9/12

+## Book 11: Agamemnon's Day of Glory

+1. Whom does Achilles send to Nestor's tent to inquire about the wounded Machaon?
+*Patroclus*
+2. What is the one thing that Nestor can "hoist up with ease" that "an average man would strain to lift"?
+*A glowing cup*
+3. Of the 12 sons of Neleus, only Nestor is left.
+Who killed his 11 brothers?
+*Heracles*
+4. As opposed to Peleus, who advised his son Achilles "always be the best, my boy, the bravest," what advice did Patroclus' father Menoetius give to his son?
+*Achilles may be better, but you need to guide him, he will listen to you.*
+5. Achilles taught Patroclus the use of healing drugs.
+Who taught Achilles?
+*Chiron*
+6. What is Machaon's job in the Acaean army?
+*Healer*

+## Book 12: The Trojans Storm the Rampart

+1. What did the Achaeans neglect to do when they built their wall?
+*Did not sacrifice to the gods*
+2. What two gods will destroy the wall after the fall of Troy, and by what method will they wash it away?
+*Poseidon and Apollo; something*
+3. (The following questions concern the three sections of book 12 listed above).
+In the "fatal bird-sign" described at lines 231 ff., what do each of the eagle and the serpent do to one another?
+**
+4. How does Polydamas (remember the name) interpret the omen?
+What does Hector think they should trust in instead?
+**
+5. From what country is Sarpedon?
+Who is his father?
+**
+6. To what does Sarpedon attribute the many material advantages he and Glaucus have among the Lycians?
+**
+7. Under what conditions would Sarpedon "never fight on the front lines again"?
+**
+8. Since Sarpedon, is not actually immortal, what does he seek by fighting?
+**
+9. At line 489, the Trojans and Achaeans are battling on top of the wall.
+To what does Homer compare them?
+**
+10. At line 502, the Trojans cannot quite force the Achaeans to retreat; the Achaeans "held tight" to their position.
+To what does Homer compare the tightness of the Achaean grip?

+11. Who makes it so easy for Hector to lift a huge rock?
+To what does Homer compare Hector's lifting of the rock?
+**
+12. Who first breaks through the gate of the Achaean wall?
+**

+## Book 13: SOMETHING

+1. Who is the "god of earthquakes" who defies Zeus and comes to rally the Achaean troops?
+Why doesn't Zeus stop him?
+**
+2. What does Poseidon do to bug and little Ajax that "fills their hearts with strength and striking force, puts spring in their limbs, their feet and fighting hands"?
+**
+3. After speaking to big and little Ajax, Poseidon rallies another group of Achaeans.
+In Poseidon's speech, he rebukes the men for cowardice, but he also blames one particular person for the bad state of affairs.
+Whom does he blame?
+**

+## Longer question - 1

+Briefly compare the characteristics of Achilles and of Patroclus as seen in book 11.
+How are they similar to one another, and how are they different?

+## Longer question - 2

+In book 12, what is the role of portents in the Trojans' decision making?
+How do we know (or do we even know) who is right or wrong in the interpretation of the portent witnessed by Hector and Polydamas?

+## Longer question - 3

+What does the conversation between Sarpedon and Glaucus tell us about the motivation of the heroes on the battlefield?
+Is this view of the world transferable to other, more ordinary people like you and me (i.e. can we learn anything from this conversation)?